NFL's Tom Brady is now one of the highest-paid players to appear on the Madden video game cover

 Good things come to those who wait.
-And New England Patriots' quarterback Tom Brady has waited 17 years to be featured on the cover of the American football video game series Madden NFL.
+And New England Patriots quarterback Tom Brady has waited 17 years to be featured on the cover of the American football video game series Madden NFL.

 The game, "Madden NFL 18," makes its debut Friday, August 25.